All Episodes

 In fact, we'd be better off throwing it away than spending it on some of the things that we're spending on.

-You're exactly when I hear these liberals talk about all the money we're spending in Iraq and how we could spend it on education or on uh social problems, we are throwing money at problems in this country and not solving them, and we're compounding the problem by throwing more money at it.
+You're exactly when I hear these liberals talk about all the money we're spending in Iraq and how we could spend it on educating or on social problems.

-The idea that we're short of money in this country, when our government just proposed a 3.1 trillion dollar budget, uh look it, it it tries my patience the same as yours.
+The idea that we're short of money in this country, when our government just proposed a $3.1 trillion budget, look at it.

-Even that rebate thing, how much the processing cost on that when you get right down to it?
+How much the processing cost on that when you get right down to it?

 Forget that.

-It's it's it's it's it's uh well, no, don't forget it.
+It's, well, no, don't forget it.

-But I mean that's not the primary cost.
+But, I mean, that's not the primary cost.

-What what in fact the way to play this stupid stimulus thing is, you know, Democrats are proposing it, right?
+In fact, the way to play this stupid stimulus thing is, you know, Democrats are proposing it, right?

 To stimulate the economy.